 <Participation in Automated Driving Pilot Tests>

-Sompo Japan Nipponkoa, participated as a cooperating company, in pilot tests held by JAPAN POST Co., Ltd. to realize the application of automatic driving vehicles to the field of logistics, and implemented risk assessment for safe automatic driving in March 2018.
+Sompo Japan Nipponkoa, participated as a cooperating company, in pilot tests held by JAPAN POST Co., Ltd. to realize the application of automated driving vehicles to the field of logistics, and implemented risk assessment for safe automated driving in March 2018.

 Sato Director , Deputy President and Senior Managing Executive Officer（Sompo Japan Nipponkoa）

 Launch of New Protection for Automated Driving Vehicles

 The automated driving technology currently in practical use is a driving support technology that assumes a human driver is driving the vehicle, and that the driver assumes liability in principle for accidents.
 Because of this, the likelihood of a human driver not being liable for compensation for damage under the law is low at present, and in the majority of cases, it is possible to provide insurance payments using current bodily injury liability insurance and property damage liability insurance.
 However, due to diversified risks resulting from the high pace of recent technological developments and increase in cyber-attacks, Sompo Japan Nipponkoa anticipates cases in which it is unclear whether a human driver is liable for damages and cases that will take time to settle.

 For such cases they have newly added an special endorsement of the injured (provided for all customers) that pays insurance payments even when there is no liability for compensation on the part of the human driver, so as to continue to provide peace of mind to customers who use automobiles fitted with automated driving technology* and connected-cars, and ensure prompt injured party relief and early amicable accident settlement.